Volunteer at Greenwood

 Most of our volunteers work directly with the wild animals, while others provide invaluable assistance with many other essential tasks.
 Below are the volunteer positions we have available.

 Animal care volunteers are responsible for feeding, cleaning, and general care of the wildlife admitted to Greenwood.
-Specific duties include food preparation, hand feeding baby wildlife, cleaning cages, maintaining a clean environment, refreshing food and water in outdoor enclosures, and other duties as specified by staff supervisors.
+Specific duties include food preparation, hand-feeding baby wildlife, cleaning cages, maintaining a clean environment, refreshing food and water in outdoor enclosures, and other duties as specified by staff supervisors.
 We require that Animal Care volunteers commit to one regular 5-hour shift per week for a long-term period (minimum of 6 months).

 As a Fundraising & Special Events volunteer, you will learn behind the scenes logistics of planning fundraising events and potentially volunteer at the events.
 It is a fun opportunity, and you’re directly helping to raise funds for Greenwood and awareness of its mission.